HARRYFOXAUS/faux_sierra_music/README.md

 # faux_sierra_music

-This repository contains the source for the **faux_sierra_music** website.
-The site is a small collection of static HTML pages served through GitHub Pages.
+This repository contains the source for the **faux_sierra_music** website and the Ultimate Chord Reader app.

 ## Deployment